Skip to Content

 • Remove the lid and cook until the potatoes turn golden brown.
 Then, stir in the scallions and cook for 30 seconds.

-• Add ground chorizo, beaten eggs, garlic powder, and salt to the cooked potatoes and continue cooking until the chorizo changes color and the eggs softly scramble.
+• Add the ground chorizo, beaten eggs, garlic powder, and salt to the cooked potatoes.

-• Warm a separate skillet over medium high heat and warm the flour tortillas for 30 seconds on both sides.
+• Warm a separate skillet over medium high heat and heat the flour tortillas for 30 seconds on both sides.

 Tip: Transfer the tortillas to a tortilla keeper or cloth to keep them warm.

-• Divide the chorizo and egg mixture into the tortillas, sprinkle cheddar cheese on top, and fold it into a burrito.
+• Divide the chorizo and egg mixture into the tortillas, sprinkle with cheddar cheese, and fold it into a burrito.

 Notes